ddj231/ARPhotoViewerDemo/README.md

 # Overview

 This is a demo app that allows users to add picture from their camera roll to a vertical plane (like a wall).
-The pictures are added with a picture frame, which is a 3D model brought it from echoAR.
+The pictures are added with a picture frame, which is a 3D model brought in from echoAR.

 # Screenshots